ChunkyMonkey00/javascriptWatchers/README.md

 ##### Notes:
  - `removeSelf`: parses as number, failure occurs in the program ignoring this option
  - `alias`: defaults as undefined; parses as string, failure occurs in this alias being undefined
+ - If value is not changed, but reassigned the same value watchers WILL trigger.

 #### Example: